Gluten-Free Raspberry Muffins

-These Healthy Raspberry Muffins check all of the boxes.
+These Gluten-free Raspberry Muffins check all of the boxes.
 They’re tender and fluffy, mildly sweet with the flavors of maple syrup and vanilla, and they’re studded with juicy raspberries.

 This recipe was adapted from my blueberry oatmeal muffins, which have a light, tender texture that I adore.
 They’re still surprisingly satisfying thanks to whole grain oats and almond flour.

-The tart sweet raspberries truly make these muffins special, and I can’t seem to bake them enough!
+The sweet-tart raspberries truly make these muffins special, and I can’t seem to bake them enough!

-- These raspberry muffins are tender, fluffy, mildly sweet and packed with wholesome, real food ingredients.
+- These raspberry muffins are tender, fluffy, mildly sweet, and packed with simple ingredients.

-- They’re dairy and gluten-free with no refined sugar or oils.
+- They’re dairy-free and gluten-free, and are made with no refined sugar or oils.

 - They come together in about 10 minutes in just one bowl.